sfrza/sfrza.github.io/_pages/about.md

 - Dynamic behavior analysis of laminated Composite reinforced by curvilinear fibers under moving mass based on HSDT
 - Dynamic behavior analysis of isotropic circular plate under harmonic load based on FSDT, using FEM
-- Natural frequency analysis of rectangular plate based on CPT theory using DQM Sensitivity analysis of Beam using the complex variable method
+- Natural frequency analysis of rectangular plate based on CPT theory using DQM
+- Sensitivity analysis of Beam using the complex variable method

 - Intelligent power plant monitoring system-Develop and prototype a multi-sensor data acquisition system

-- surgical robot system dynamics analysis}
+- surgical robot system dynamics analysis

 - Design and prototype an electromagnetic gearbox and actuator